 When we’re not working on a task that we should be working on, it’s often still on our minds.
 We may think about it when we walk or run, discuss it with a friend, or stress approaching it.
 These moments of what we believe are procrastination is often part of our brainstorming process.
 This procrastination can increase our creativity because we’re letting the challenge marinate in our minds.
 Once we start our task, we may come with better ideas than someone who didn’t procrastinate.

 Walking can be a great way to improve your brainstorming process (so if you’re going to procrastinate, go for a walk!).
 Research has found it improves divergent and creative thinking.
-This is also why the new Apple headquarters has a circular mile made for walking!
+This is also why the new has a circular mile made for walking!

 You may feel guilty at times for procrastinating, but it can do a lot of good.
 Procrastination can provide pressure and idea incubation for the best results.
 Climbing closer to that deadline can also allow you to work more efficiently.